hues-platform/nestli/README.md

 The model is calibrated on measurements that are collected at 1-minute intervals, and thus runs at the same temporal resolution.
 The HVAC system can be controlled by oversteering the setpoint temperature in each room.
 It is also possible to evaluate the robustness of the controller by manipulating weather conditions and building operation.

 ## Installation
+#### Energyplus
+1. Install Energyplus 9.3.0
+2. Add to your PATH

+#### Python
 1. Activate your virtual environment you plan to use
 2. clone the repository onto you machine
 3. cd to the directory where you cloned it into
 4. run the command ```pip install -e . ``` This will install the dtpy package according to setup.py.

 ## Usage
-A simple example of how to use the package is given in the folder **example**.
+A simple example of how to use the package is given in the **example** folder.
 Just run the file dtpy_example_run.py where the config example_config.yml specifies parameters.